DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Allowed empty HIG tags («») to display nothing on help images for a key entry
 	- `α¢[OSM(<Mod>)]¢` allows sending a OneShotMod akin to `{<Mod> OSM}` syntax.
 Also, `α¢[OSM(0)]¢` clears all OSMs.
 	- Fixed: DK single-character output wasn't sent to the LastKeys queue.
 It was sent directly with AHK SendInput in pkl_deadkey.
+	- Added my Canarda variant of the Canary layout.
+It's more similar to other layouts, but seems just as good to me.